-If you are no longer eligible for a CAEN Account, you must retrieve the files stored in your CAEN online file storage (also known as your Windows Home Directory) before your access expires.
+If you are no longer eligible for a CAEN Account, you should retrieve the files stored in your CAEN online file storage (also known as your Windows Home Directory) before your access expires.
 Your CAEN online file storage will no longer be available to you once your account expires, and all files stored there may be permanently deleted after the expiration period ends.

 Copying your files to an external device or other media from any CAEN computer is one option for making a personal backup.
-You may also download your files to your personal computer over the Internet.
-Refer to the our knowledge base for instructions on using SFTP or SCP to access your files remotely:
+You may also download your files to your personal computer.
+Refer to our knowledge base for instructions on using SFTP or SCP to access your files remotely: